uridr/RDF-TextGeneration/README.md

 We show how to preprocess from the original data in `.xml` format to fairseq format.
 Notice that some preprocessing steps can be skipped, as in some experiments, but we show how to do the entire preprocessing pipeline described in our work.

-Turning the `.xml` files into  source and target plain text splitted acording to default train, dev, test separation.
-It also outputs a lexicalised and delexicalised verision.
+Turning the `.xml` files into  source and target plain text, splitted acording to default train, dev, test separation.
+It also outputs a lexicalised and delexicalised version.
 Being in the `./preprocessing` directory, follow these commands.

 ```bash
 sh xml_to_text.sh